irlanrobson/irlanrobson.github.io/_posts/2019-09-19-time of impact between two moving AABBs.md

 The first step in the algorithm is to check if the AABBs are overlapping.
 If they aren't the TOI can be determined.
 Otherwise we can quit the algorithm and return false because the TOI can't be determined.

-If the two AABBs have displacements dA and dB of their center of masses then we can reduce the problem to finding the TOI between the dynamic AABB B and the static AABB A by putting dB relative to dA.
+If the two AABBs have displacements dA and dB of their center of masses then we can reduce this problem to the problem of finding the TOI between a dynamic AABB B and a static AABB A by putting dB relative to dA.

-Fortunatelly, for two AABBs, the TOI on a cardinal axis can be computed using simple interval algebra.
+Fortunately, for two AABBs, the TOI along a cardinal axis can be computed using simple interval algebra.

-Here, we call t1 is the TOI at which B begins overlapping A. We name t2 the TOI at which B ends overlapping A.
+Here, we call t1 the TOI at which B begins overlapping A. We name t2 the TOI at which B ends overlapping A.

 Then for each axis we need to test against some conditions.
-The fist case we test is when there is no displacement the axis.
+The first case we test is when there is no displacement in the axis.
 In this case we need to check if the AABBs are overlapping in the axis.
 If they are, we must continue our search.
 Here is how this could look like in a touching configuration.
 The line at the center represents the displacement vector.